Transportation in Italy

 We highly recommend that all Soldiers and civilians scheduled for Permanent Change of Station (PCS) request a sponsor from their gaining organization.
 A sponsor can help prepare you and your Family members for a smooth transition to your new duty assignment.
 Having an assigned sponsor is the key to helping new Soldiers, civilian employees, and Family members get comfortably settled as quickly as possible, putting their minds at rest so they can concentrate on their new duties as soon as possible.
 To request a sponsor or receive more information on Sponsorship, please visit your local Army Community Services center.

-The city of Vicenza has a city-wide bus system that offers stops directly in front of the installation.
+The city of Vicenza has a city-wide bus system that offers stops directly in front of Caserma Ederle and will soon service Caserma Del Din on Viale A. Ferrarin.
 These buses are bright orange.
 To alert the driver that you want to board, you should wait at a bus stop and, as the bus approaches, raise your arm to alert the driver.
 To get off the bus, you should push the button (located on poles throughout the bus) which alerts the driver you wish to disembark.

-You can buy tickets for the city bus at tobacco or newspaper stands, at ticket machines or from the driver.
+You can buy tickets from the bus driver or at ticket machines.
 You can buy one ticket for each ride or there are tickets sold that are valid for multiple rides.
 In Italian, a ticket is called a “biglietto”.
 A “biglietto urbano” is valid within the city and a “biglietto surbano” is valid to the suburbs.
 You can get a booklet listing of times and destinations at the central bus station next to the downtown train station.
 The booklet is called an “orario degli autobus”.

 There are also regional buses which go between cities.
 For route maps, times and tickets, visit the central bus station.